"Presents his cases in the most effective way possible to get the best outcome for his clients"

 Richard joined the bar having spent a number of years working at Peters & Peters Solicitors LLP assisting with matters of fraud, bribery and money laundering both on a national and international scale.
 Richard holds a keen interest in this area and draws on his extensive previous experience when advising and assisting clients faced with these matters.
 In January 2015 Richard re-joined the firm for six months on secondment.
 Whilst there, amongst other matters, he worked on the ongoing investigation into Barclays-Qatar funding arrangements, advising a Barclays employee in respect of allegations of conspiracy to defraud, and allegations of bribery against a director to secure a £5m contract.

-Additionally, whilst working as a paralegal at Birds Solicitors Richard assisted in the preparation of the case of an individual charged with insider trading in Operation Saturn, at the time the largest insider trading case prosecuted by the FCA.
+Whilst working as a paralegal at Birds Solicitors Richard assisted in the preparation of the case of an individual charged with insider trading in Operation Saturn, at the time the largest insider trading case prosecuted by the FCA.
 Working closely with Patrick Gibbs QC and Alison Pople QC, Richard assisted in the analysis of financial and communication evidence and general preparation for trial.
-Richard was present during the 3-month trial to assist Counsel on a day to day basis.

-Richard holds a keen interest in matters of bribery, corruption and financial crime that stems from trading financial products.
+Richard holds a keen interest in matters of bribery, corruption and financial crime that stem from trading financial products.
 Following joining chambers Richard’s white-collar crime practice has continued to grow from strength to strength.
-During 2015 Richard represented Alessandro Gherzi at his pre-trial hearings (subsequently represented by QC at trial) in relation to allegations of conspiring with others to defraud a leading investment bank in respect of the sale of a financial product.
-In 2016 Richard represented Alex Pabon, a US swaps trader, charged with manipulation of the LIBOR benchmark whilst employed at Barclays Bank.
+During 2015 Richard represented Alessandro Gherzi at his pre-trial hearings in relation to allegations of conspiring with others to defraud a leading investment bank in respect of the sale of a financial product.
+In 2016 Richard acted as led junior in representing Alex Pabon, a US swaps trader, charged with manipulation of the LIBOR benchmark whilst employed at Barclays Bank.
 The matter culminated in a three-month trial involving extensive analysis of communication evidence.